-Ashley \a-sh-ley\ as a boy's name (also used as girl's name Ashley), is pronounced ASH-lee.
+Ashley [ash-ley] as a boys' name (also used more widely as girls' name Ashley) is pronounced ASH-lee.
 It is of Old English origin, and the meaning of Ashley is "ash meadow".
 Surname and place name.
 As a given name, Ashley is now used mostly for girls.
 First recorded as a given name in the 16th century, but its wider use was probably inspired by the Earl of Shaftesbury, Anthony Ashley Cooper in the early 19th century, who was a noted humanitarian who inspired much of the legislation designed to improve conditions among working classes.
 Literary: Ashley Wilkes is the man long loved by Scarlett O'Hara in Margaret Mitchell's novel "Gone With the Wind".
 Ashley is also an English saint's name (17th century).